 2019 is a big year for me, it is also my 20th year owning my own consulting practice in retail & real estate.
 I started at the tender age of 16 and found myself first working with independent retailers, then shopping centres, then multi-national retailers.

 In 2005, my first big break came along with Southgate Centre.
-I was fortunate to be involved in so many projects, fashion shows, technology, PR, and of course personal styling.
+I was fortunate to be involved in so many projects, fashion shows, technology, PR, and of course personal styling where I dressed over 800 women.
 Incredible team & thank you to everyone there for believing in me.

 In 2010, my dad passed, the greatest loss of my life.
 My absolute hero.
 The bond we had over business was and will always be unparalleled.
 He told me to leave my contract at Southgate as a personal stylist.
 So.
 I did.
-He told me I would never get to the next level of my career.
+He told me I would never get to the next level of my career if I didn't.
 I was only staying there because clients loved me but I didn't like doing it.
 So my consulting business suffered.